 There is no excerpt because this is a protected post.

 On I miserable February day I took the car round to see how it was going and was pleased to see that about 10′ of the stonework had been rebuilt.
 The stones which remain on the shore all have white paint on them and are the more complex pieces of the Jigsaw.
-The contactors have a rough terrain brew room with floodlights – rather them working out there […]
+The contractors have a rough terrain truck for a brew room with floodlights – rather them working out there in the […]